openthread/openthread/examples/platforms/nrf52840/README.md

 ## Verification

+The following development kits have been used for testing and verification:
+  - PCA10056 1.0.0
+  - PCA10059 1.0.0
+  - PCA10068 0.5.0

 The following toolchains have been used for testing and verification:
-  - gcc version 4.9.3
+  - GCC: GCC ARM Embedded 7.2018 q2 update
+  - IAR: IAR Workbench 7.80.4
+  - SES: SES 4.12
-  - gcc version 6.2.0
+  - ARM: MDK-ARM version 5.25

- The following OpenThread commits have been verified with nRF52840 examples by Nordic Semiconductor:
+ The following OpenThread commits have been verified with nRF52840 and nRF52811 examples by Nordic Semiconductor:
-  - `704511c` - 18.09.2018 (the latest checked)
+  - `23ff101` - 22.03.2019 (the latest checked)
+  - `704511c` - 18.09.2018
   - `ec59d7e` - 06.04.2018
   - `a89eb88` - 16.11.2017
   - `6a15261` - 29.06.2017